-1. Check to make sure reel bearings are in good condition and properly adjusted before grinding the reel.
-Make sure the cutting unit frame and roller brackets are true and not bent or damaged from impacts with trees, posts or cart path edges.
+Make sure that all cutting unit components are in good condition.
+Depending on type of grinder used, faulty cutting unit components can affect grinding results.
+Check to make sure reel bearings are in good condition and properly adjusted before grinding the reel.
+Make sure the cutting unit frame and roller brackets are true, and not bent or damaged.

-Note: When grinding, be careful to not overheat the reel blades.
+IMPORTANT: Do not overheat the cutting reel blades while grinding.
 Remove small amounts of material with each pass of the grinder.